Batavia Presbyterian Church

 I was at that meeting and remember seeing my father standing here and reading the history of the church for the first fifty years of service to this community.
 I will now read portions of the record as compiled and read at that time.

 So endeth the very partial record of our first fifty years.
-In ringing this history to date I bring to your notice only events of the MOST importance and other matters of general interest.
+In bringing this history to date I bring to your notice only events of the MOST importance and other matters of general interest.
 Usually the most interesting and appealing events in the history of an organization occur in the earlier years.
 This is usually the time of struggle against adverse conditions, often a struggle for the very existence.
 A record of sacrifice and loyal cooperation if a comparative few faithful souls – full of hope – and with a vision of a possible glorious future.
 So it was with our beloved country and so it was with our beloved church.

 Our church began its 51st year under the ministry of Rev. William Carson.
 I remember him very well.
 My father states that he knew and remembered every minister during the first 50 years - and as I knew and remembered them all throughout the past 50 years.
 Together, we knew them all!